jrebecchi/NUSID/README.md

 ## Installation

 This is a [Node.js](https://nodejs.org/en/) app working with [MongoDB](https://www.mongodb.com/).
-Before installing, [download and install Node.js](https://nodejs.org/en/download/) and [also MongoDB](https://www.mongodb.com/download-center).
+Before installing, [download and install Node.js](https://nodejs.org/en/download/).
 Node.js 0.10 or higher is required.
-You also need to have a distant [MongoDB](https://www.mongodb.com/) user or a local [MongoDB](https://www.mongodb.com/) client.
+You also need to have a distant access or a local instatllation of [MongoDB](https://www.mongodb.com/).

 Installation is done using the
 [`git clone` command](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git):